The MuniScore™ Methodology

 Not every municipality has complete data for all 9 metrics.
 MuniScore handles this through dynamic weight redistribution: when a factor can't be scored, its weight is proportionally redistributed among the remaining financial factors.

 A MuniScore requires Economy plus at least 2 financial factors.
-About 76% of municipalities (11,000+) meet this threshold. ~75% of scored municipalities receive High confidence.
+About 76% of scored municipalities receive High confidence, meaning 7 or more of the 9 metrics were available.

 High